Bethenny Frankel, 48, Dances In Seriously Plunging Swimsuit In New Video

 The glimpse at her swimsuit body came as the reality star mourned the one-year anniversary of the passing of her former boyfriend Dennis Shields.
 As The Inquisitr reported, the mom to 9-year-old Bryn shared a tribute to Dennis on Instagram on August 10, which was the first anniversary of his death.

-But it seems as though the star – who’s now dating film producer and real estate executive Paul Bernon – is fortunately doing well a year after losing Dennis, as Bethenny been looking happy and healthy on social media over the past few months.
+But it seems as though the star – who’s now dating film producer and real estate executive Paul Bernon – is, fortunately, doing well a year after losing Dennis, as Bethenny been looking happy and healthy on social media over the past few months.

-The latest uploads aren’t the first glimpses at her beach both Frankel has given her fans recently, as the fit RHONY star has proudly showed off her bikini and swimsuit body multiple times already this summer.
+The latest uploads aren’t the first glimpses at her beach body Frankel has given her fans recently, as the fit RHONY star has proudly shown off her bikini and swimsuit body multiple times already this summer.

 As The Inquisitr reported just last month, the Bravo reality star and Skinny Girl businesswoman recently gave her millions of social media followers a look at all her hard work in the gym as she posed for the camera in a skimpy white bikini.